Emergence of economic and social disparities through competitive gift-giving: Results

-Now, we analytically estimate the above socioeconomic change.
-When $rl$ is small, the score distribution is exponential, and the preferential attachment for recipient choice is weak.
-Thus, in the economic change analysis, we assume that recipient choice follows uniform probability.
+To analytically estimate the aforementioned socioeconomic change, we first consider the economic change that occurs when $rl$ is small.
+In this regime, the score distribution is exponential, and the preferential attachment for recipient choice is weak.
+Therefore, in our analysis of economic change, we make the simplifying assumption that recipients are chosen with uniform probability.
+This assumption is further verified in the following analysis of social change.

 Wealth changes via production and reciprocation.
-Hence, the temporal development of wealth is given by
+At each step, the wealth of $i$ increases with production by $1/l$ and with being reciprocated by $rw_i$, whereas it decreases with reciprocating by $rw_j$.
+Therefore, by replacing the difference in wealth of adjacent time steps with $\dot{w}$ and coarse-graining the discrete time evolution to be continuous, the wealth dynamics are given by

-if reciprocation is performed appropriately.
-Here, $\eta$ is a random variable equal to $1$ with probability $1 / N$ and $0$ otherwise.
+where $\ev{x}$ represents the average value of $x$ across the society.
+This formulation assumes that reciprocation is appropriately performed.
+Here, $\eta$ is a random variable equal to $1$ with probability $1 / N$ and $0$ otherwise, and its time correlation is negligible under small network bias.
+Eq. \eqref{eq:langevin2} clarifies three terms indicating the stable growth of wealth owing to production, exponential growth owing to received interest, and stochastic fluctuation occasioned by the random choice of recipient, respectively.
 When $i$ receives too many gifts and cannot reciprocate, $f(w_i) < -w_i.$ At that time, $i$ will have a debt of $f(w_i) - w_i$, and $w_i$ becomes $0$, i.e., $w$ is always nonnegative.
-Since $\ev{\dot{w_i}} = 1 / l$ and the life expectancy is $l$, $\ev{w} = 1.$ Eq.\eqref{eq:langevin2} clarifies the exponential growth of wealth owing to received interest and stochastic fluctuation occasioned by the random choice of recipient.
+Note that $\ev{\dot{w}} = 1 / l$ and the life expectancy is $l$, leading to $\ev{w} = 1.$

-The term $\sum w\eta$, representing the amount of interest that $i$ should pay for reciprocation, fluctuates randomly depending on the number and nature of individuals that endowed gifts to $i$.
-First, let us ignore this fluctuation.
-Then, by neglecting the last term in Eq. \eqref{eq:langevin2}, the temporal development of wealth distribution is given by
+Then, we calculate the temporal development of the wealth distribution $P(w)$.
+Now, each individual's wealth grows at a rate of $\dot{w}$ and disappears with a probability of $1 / l$.
+The term $\sum w\eta$ in $\dot{w}$, representing the amount of interest that $i$ should pay for reciprocation, fluctuates randomly depending on the number and nature of individuals that endowed gifts to $i$.
+First, let us ignore this fluctuation and assume $\sum w\eta = \ev{w}$.
+Then, by neglecting the last term in Eq. \eqref{eq:langevin2}, the temporal development of the wealth distribution is given by

 Its steady-state condition satisfies